spdermn02/TouchPortal_WebpageCapture_Plugin/README.md

 **<h2>Config Directory</h2>**

-<div style="width: 75px; background-color:green; text-align: center; border-radius: 10px; font-weight: bold">Setting</div>

-Description: Change the location of where your capture configuration files are defined.
+*Description*: Change the location of where your capture configuration files are defined.
 This will allow for updates to the plugin, but will not cause your configuration to get lost.
 I recommend you change this to somewhere more permenant.

 Default: